Potash in Canada: Everything You Need to Know

 Saskatchewan Potash Deposits - Carrie Cockburn & John Sipinski

-Canada’s underground potash deposits formed some 400 million years ago as an ancient inland sea evaporated, leaving behind layers of common salts that trapped precious minerals in the seafloor.
-These deposits are part of the Western Canadian Sedimentary Basin which is where you’ll also find the oil sands and several other vast reserves of different natural resources in Canada.
+Canada's underground potash deposits formed some 400 million years ago as an ancient inland sea evaporated, leaving behind layers of common salts that trapped precious minerals in the seafloor.
+These deposits are part of the Western Canadian Sedimentary Basin (WCSB), which is also home to the oil sands and several other vast reserves of different natural resources Canada is blessed with.

-Saskatchewan is home to the vast majority of potash in Canada.
-Saskatchewan’s deposits are found near Alberta to the west of Saskatoon and span to the southeast corner of the province in three major layers called the Esterhazy, Belle Plaine and Patience Lake Member.
-Each of these layers are known for their high-grade potash and are separated by layers of salt.
+Saskatchewan is home to the vast majority of potash in Canada; deposits are found near Alberta to the west of Saskatoon and span to the southeast corner of the province in three major layers called the Esterhazy, Belle Plaine and Patience Lake Member.
+Each of these layers is known for its high-grade potash and is separated from one another by layers of salt.

-These northern and southern deposits are separated by a “hybrid” deposit of potash which is currently uneconomical to produce using contemporary mining techniques.
-New technologies are required to allow the extraction and production of this “hybrid” layer.
+These northern and southern deposits are separated by a "hybrid" deposit of potash, which is currently uneconomical to produce using contemporary mining techniques.
+New technologies are required to extract and produce this "hybrid" layer.
+Eventually, technology will open up even more Canadian potash to the world.

 History of Potash in Canada